 In order to successfully complete the program, the students are expected to acquire knowledge related to the practice behaviors as well as to demonstrate the practice behaviors at various points in the curriculum.
-The social work competencies and practice behaviors for this social work program, for the undergraduate, foundation, and advanced clinical programs, are based on those set forth by the Council on Social Work Education (2008, 2009) and are included in the field curriculum section of the field manual and are also published in every syllabus for the program
+The social work competencies and practice behaviors for this social work program, for the undergraduate, foundation, and advanced clinical programs, are based on those set forth by the Council on Social Work Education (2015) and are included in the field curriculum section of the field manual and are also published in every syllabus for the program

-Indicators for an Academic and Professional Performance Review:
+INDICATORS FOR AN ACADEMIC AND PROFESSIONAL PERFORMANCE REVIEW

 There are four categories of performance which can lead to an Academic and Professional Performance Review: 1) the student demonstrates lack of competency with completion of academic coursework, or the student’s work is below expectations for the course; 2) the student has persistent difficulty with performance in the field practicum and is not meeting the achievement standards set forth in the field manual; 3) the student has difficulty in achieving the various competencies and practice behaviors at the student’s program level; or 4) the student displays difficulty confirming to professional habits and ethical behaviors.